 Monitoring instances with Stackdriver

-Stackdriver is a free monitoring service that enables you to view metrics such as uptime for your Redis instances.
-See the Stackdriver documentation for more information.
+Stackdriver is a monitoring service that lets you to view metrics such as uptime for your Redis instances.
+For more details about all Cloud Memorystore for Redis metrics available from Stackdriver, see the Stackdriver reference documentation.

 Signing up for Stackdriver